Prostitution in Mexico: History

 Although morally pressured by the United States and the prevalent changes ongoing prostitution after World War I, El Paso's location served as a convenient place for prostitution to thrive.
 El Paso's proximity to the United States border allowed for quick and easy access by Americans after the abolition of prostitution.
 The access to Mexico via the railroad from the United States and the economic success of prostitution gave way to a surge of Mexican women participating in this kind of labor.
 As prostitution increased, so did the regulations.

 In translocal border cities such as Mexicali in Baja California, local brothels and vaudeville theaters became spaces for American tourists, Asian laborers, and Mexican-American sex workers to intermingle in the 1930s.
+Additionally, American sex tourists that traveled specifically for sex weren't the only customer base for sex workers.
+A large portion of customers near the border were agricultural laborers.
+Some women would live in mobile homes, moving across fields in order to service workers.
+Many of these young men would want younger women, asking specifically for women between the ages of 15 and 35, paying less for anyone over that limit.
 In the mid-2000s, American men make up a significant clientele sector for sex workers in border cities, specifically Ciudad Juárez and Tijuana—more than two-thirds of female sex workers in these two cities had had at least one male U.S. client in the prior two months.

+Sex worker relationships didn't only occur and end in Mexican brothels, however.
+Many women deemed young and attractive enough by American tourists would be given the opportunity to return with the men to the United States and stay for a few years across state lines.
+When a few years passed and the sex tourists would lose interest, the sex worker would return to their former workplace because their youth had faded and were "no longer required up north".

 It has been argued that neoliberal reforms instituted in the 1990s under the PRI administration of Carlos Salinas de Gortari—including the signing of NAFTA in 1994—incubated adverse economic conditions that caused the migration of indigenous women from southern Mexico to northern border locales to find work in the sex trade or in maquiladoras.
 Violence against sex workers in Ciudad Juárez has been connected to similar atrocities committed against maquiladora workers.